quadram-institute-bioscience/ribosomal_snakemake/README.md

 # Execute workflow:
-Test your configuration by performing a dry-run via snakemake -n
+Test your configuration by performing a dry-run via snakemake -n<br>
-Execute the workflow locally via snakemake --cores $N using $N cores
+Execute the workflow locally via<br>
+snakemake --cores $N<br>
+using $N cores<br>

-or run it in a cluster environment such as snakemake --use-conda --cluster qsub --jobs 100
+or run it in a cluster environment such as<br>
+snakemake --use-conda --cluster qsub --jobs 100<br>

-Further information on running snakemake in a cluster environment can be found on the snakemake website
+Further information on running snakemake in a cluster environment can be found on the snakemake website<br>